You are here

 Sleep apps poster campaign

 One of the most frequent responses from students on our survey for supportive measures was that students would use sleep apps.
 Student interns and SHAC researched the iPhone platform for programs that might help support sleep.
-They found Bedtime and Night Shift and created posters providing education on these programs and how they can support sleep.
+They found Bedtime and Night Shift and created posters providing education on these programs.
 We posted these throughout campus and in the Nap Zone (see next initiative!).

 Designated Nap Zone Project